Port of Navlakhi

-Navlakhi Port is an all-weather lighterage non-major intermediate port.
-It is situated on the southwest end of the Gulf of Kutch in Hansthal Creek, India.
-The Port is about 45 km from Morbi and 160 km from Kandla.
+Navlakhi Port is an all-weather lighterage non-major intermediate port on the southwest end of the Gulf of Kutch in Hansthal Creek, India.
+The port is about 45 km from Morbi and 160 km from Kandla.
 Navigation is permitted only during daylight hours; boats use channel buoys for navigation.
 The port unloads 8,000 to 9,000 MT of coal per day.
 It is governed by the Gujarat Maritime Board.
-The nearest airports are Rajkot (120 km) and Jamnagar (135 km).
+The nearest airports are in Rajkot (120 km) and Jamnagar (135 km).